-Gusty outflow winds associated with passing thunderstorms materialized yesterday, resulting in active fire behavior with short crown runs, group torching, and isolated torching.
-Fire progression to the northeast and east has been mitigated with the successful strategic firing operations; fire movement uphill to the northwest is possible.
+Fire behavior consists of isolated torching, backing, and creeping.
+Fire progression to the northeast and east has been mitigated with the successful strategic firing operations; fire movement uphill to the northwest is possible, given the warmer and drier conditions through today.